-Information on Emotional Support Dogs
+Information About Emotional Support Dog Registration

 Emotional support dogs are dogs that provide comfort and support in forms of affection and companionship for an individual suffering from various mental and emotional conditions.
 An emotional support dog is not required to perform any specific tasks for a disability like service dogs are.
 They are meant solely for emotional stability and unconditional love.
 They can assist with conditions such as anxiety, depression, bipolar disorder/mood disorder, panic attacks, fear/phobias, and other psychological and emotional conditions.

 Emotional support dogs are protected under federal law

 Under the Fair Housing Amendments Act (FHAA) and the Air Carrier Access Act (ACAA), an individual who meets the proper criteria is entitled to an emotional support dog to assist them with their life.
 The FHAA protects individuals by allowing their emotional support dog to live with them (even when there are no pet policies in place).
 The ACAA protects individuals by allowing the emotional support dog to fly with them in the cabin of an airplane (without having to pay any additional fees).
 Any dog can be an emotional support dog, and emotional support dogs do not have to be professionally-trained.